 Mr. Qavvik: Thank you, Mr. Speaker.
-Good afternoon Sanikiluarmiut.
+Good afternoon, Sanikiluarmiut.

 Mr. Speaker, my questions today are for the Minister responsible for the Qulliq Energy Corporation.

-When the Premier of Nunavut recently visited Sanikiluaq, he had an opportunity to learn about the Sanikiluaq high displacement renewable energy demonstration project, which is also known in Inuktitut as the Anuriqjuak Nukkiksautiit Project.
+When the Premier of Nunavut recently visited Sanikiluaq, he had an opportunity to learn about the Sanikiluaq High Displacement Renewable Energy Demonstration Project, which is also known in Inuktitut as the Anuriqjuak Nukkiksautiit Project.

-Mr. Speaker, the Qikiqtani Inuit Association recently allocated \$7 million towards this project, and I want to publicly express my appreciation to the association for its investment.
-Mr. Speaker, can the minister responsible for the Qulliq Energy Corporation provide an update today on the status of the corporation's involvement with this important project?
+Mr. Speaker, the Qikiqtani Inuit Association recently allocated \$7.0 million towards this project, and I want to publicly express my appreciation to the association for its investment.

+Mr. Speaker, can the Minister responsible for the Qulliq Energy Corporation provide an update today on the status of the corporation's involvement with this important project?
 Thank you, Mr. Speaker.

 Speaker: Hon.
-Minister of the Qulliq Energy Corporation, Mr. Simailak
+Minister responsible for the Qulliq Energy Corporation, Mr. Simailak.

 Hon.
-Craig Simailak: Thank you, Mr. Speaker and I thank the member for their question.
-In regard to the project that is taking place in Sanikiluaq, the Qulliq Energy Corporation does continue to increase its efforts to reduce Nunavut's dependence on diesel by developing programs that promote the use of renewable energy, so this is an exciting program that is taking place in Sanikiluaq.
+Craig Simailak: Thank you, Mr. Speaker.
+I thank the member for the question with regard to the project that is taking place in Sanikiluaq.
+The Qulliq Energy Corporation does continue to increase its efforts to reduce Nunavut's dependence on diesel by developing programs that promote the use of renewable energy, so this is an exciting program that is taking place in Sanikiluaq.
 Currently, there have been talks between the Qulliq Energy Corporation and the proponent.
-I'm going back and forth really quick.
-Well, no. Currently, they are at the connection impact assessment stage.
+They have been going back and forth for quite a while now.
+Currently, they are at the connection impact assessment stage.
 Thank you, Mr. Speaker.